 The difference between broccoli slaw & coleslaw is simple.
 Broccoli slaw uses shredded raw broccoli stalks while coleslaw is shredded cabbage.
 That’s it!
 My version of avocado slaw contains equal parts of broccoli slaw and coleslaw.
 Yes you can use all of one or the other.
 I always encourage you to use what you like or what’s easily available to you.
 I did not make my own broccoli slaw or coleslaw; I buy it already packaged because I can find both fairly cheap at my local grocery.
 Of course you can make your own by shredding broccoli stems and cabbage.

+I dump all the avocado sauce ingredients in my blender and pulse a few times until smooth.
 Get your (clean) hands dirty!
 I find the best way to mix this up is to pour the avocado sauce in the bowl and them mix it up with your hands.

 If you have children, this might be a step they can do.
 It’s messy but can be fun.
 Mix the avocado sauce into the broccoli and coleslaw until all the ingredients are wet.